jedick/noteworthy-differences/README.md

 ## AI alignment pipeline

-There are two phases: development and production.
+There are two stages: development and production.
-In the development phase, we create an initial alignment from human annotation.
+In the development stage, we create an initial alignment from human annotation.
-In the production phase, we fine-tune the alignment through user feedback.
+In the production stage, we fine-tune the alignment through user feedback.

 <details>
-<summary>Phase 1: development</summary>
+<summary>Stage 1: Development</summary>

-> [!NOTE]
-> All scripts and output files are in the `development` directory.
+All scripts and output files are in the `development` directory (except for the first iteration of the heuristic alignment, which is saved under `production`).
-> Run the pipeline with different Main Pages (step 1) to make the training and test sets.
+Run the pipeline with different Main Pages (step 1) to make the training and test sets.
-> Skip the Alignment step for evaluations with the test set.
+Skip the Alignment step for evaluations with the test set.

 1. **Initial preparation:** Run `get_titles.R` to extract and save the page titles linked from the Wikipedia Main Page to `wikipedia_titles.txt`.
 *This is optional; do this to use a newer set of page titles than the ones provided here.*